Networking and Building Relationships (Part 2)

 Always find something nice to say about a person.
 You are essentially highlighting their best qualities.
 There are plenty of good things to say about a person, but sadly, we don’t do it quite enough.
 Saying good things about a person helps motivate them to continue doing what they’re good at.
 It will even encourage them to work on their weaknesses.
 This is because they know that good work and sincere effort are being recognized.

 Our colleagues sometimes can experience a bad day when they think that the boss is not aware of their hard work.
 But someone who works beside them every day clearly knows how much effort and time are being invested into a given task or project.
 You can be that person to instantly cheer up your co-worker with low morale by showing him appreciation.

 Everyone you work with can affect your career.
 They can help make you more knowledgeable and skillful in your job and help you advance in your career.
 Just being surrounded by intelligent and diligent people is both inspiring and influential.
 They will surely influence the way you act and think.
-Your company believes in you after all; that’s why they gave you the opportunity to work with them.
-So be thankful, and when the right time comes, let the people you know how important they are to you.
-Many employees also often forget other relevant soft skills like meeting your mentors regularly and seeking constructive feedback.
+Your company believes in you – that’s why they gave you the opportunity to work with them.
+So be thankful, and when the right time comes, let the people around you know how important they are to you.
+Many employees often forget other relevant soft skills such as meeting your mentors regularly and seeking constructive feedback.

 Companies may make the mistake of undervaluing the importance of soft skills and failing to improve them.
 They need to realize that developing a more productive workforce and achieving success in the workplace result from strengthening both technical skills and soft skills.

 Thank you for reading part 2 of CFI’s guide to networking and building relationships.
 To help you expand your knowledge and skills, and advance your career, CFI offers the following free resources: